benhubsch/Directory-Search/README.md

 ## Support

-Please note that this is application is currently only funcitonal on OS X. [Open an issue](https://github.com/fraction/readme-boilerplate/issues/new) for support.
+Please note that this is application is currently only funcitonal on OS X. [Open an issue](https://github.com/benhubsch/File-Finder/issues/new) for support.

 ## Contributing

+I would love any and all help with this project!
+I still need to make this compatible on other operating systems, and I think it'd be cool to clean up the setup process and make it installable using pip.
 Create a branch, add commits, and [open a pull request](https://github.com/benhubsch/File-Finder/compare/).